slipstream/SlipStreamDocumentation/docs/nuvlacity/vm-mgt.rst

    :width: 60%
    :align: center

-In the "Console" tab on the left you can type "demo(graphics)" to see a demonstration of the RStudio graphics capabilities.
+In the "Console" tab on the left you can type ``demo(graphics)`` to see a demonstration of the RStudio graphics capabilities.
 Just keep hitting return to advance through the demo.

 When you are finished, you can terminate the RStudio application with